 Making the leap into application requires further research

-Potential applications for these materials include: efficient electrical power generation, transmission, and storage; fast and secure communications; medical imaging and treatment; architectures for processing and caching quantum information; and compact solid-state devices, sensors and actuators.
+Potential new applications of such 2D materials will be in the field of efficient electrical power generation, transmission, and storage; fast and secure communications; medical imaging and treatment; architectures for processing and caching quantum information; and compact solid-state devices, sensors, and actuators.

-The research will take place at Goethe University Frankfurt (Germany), the Hashemite University (Jordan), and the University of Fayoum (Egypt) at the newly established low temperature laboratory with a Physical Property Measurements System (PPMS).
-The laboratory is considered to serve as platform for future Arab-Arab-German collaborations.
-Additionally, the theoretical calculations and simulations will be carried out at Cairo University in order to contextualize the experimental results.
+The research on the properties of these materials took place at Goethe University Frankfurt (Germany), the Hashemite University (Jordan), and the University of Fayoum (Egypt) at the newly established low temperature laboratory with a Physical Property Measurements System (PPMS).
+The laboratory is considered to serve as a platform for future Arab-Arab-German collaborations.
+Additionally, the theoretical calculations and simulations were carried out at Cairo University in order to contextualize the experimental results.
 In particular, the results on the superconducting gap values parameter symmetry are further explored by the team of AGYA alumnus Ahmad El-Guindy.

 This research project results from previous AGYA projects on emerging materials.

 This picture illustrates a high-pressure experiment, in which two diamonds are placed around a pressure cell that contains a sample of new two-dimensional (2D) materials such as graphene.
 Physic Department, Harvard University/R. Dias and I.F.
 Silvera